 When I’m packing for a car trip with kids, the first thing I make sure I bring to help keep the kids busy in the car is art supplies.
 I’m talking basic stuff here: spiral notebook (or a clipboard with computer paper), stickers, and crayons.

-When it comes to crayons in the car, I always pack the twist up kind, that way if they get lost in the hot car, there is less chance of melting issues.
+When it comes to crayons in the car, I always pack twist up crayons like these, that way if they get lost in the hot car, there is less chance of melting issues.
 As for stickers, I put some in a ziplock baggie and then tons of extras in another bag.
 This way I can restock the sticker supply as needed when we stop for bathroom breaks, etc. Another hint when it comes to stickers: if your little one has trouble peeling them off on his/her own, peel off the background sticky stuff, leaving just the stickers on the sheet.

 We always have books in the car, but when we are traveling I make sure to add a few of their favorites and their LeapFrog TAG books, too.
 I also add a couple hidden picture books.